 A relatively restrictive 1,200-calorie DASH diet is on the low end of the daily calories needed by most people.
 Before starting such a low-calorie plan, consult with your doctor to make sure it's safe and appropriate for your sex, age, current weight and activity level.
-Keep in mind that men and active women may need more calories to meet their nutritional needs, even while trying to lose weight.
+Keep in mind that some people may need more calories to meet their nutritional needs, even while trying to lose weight.

 Video of the Day